 Group who may be subject to enforcement action Example scenario Private Rented Sector Landlords Improvement notice served under the Housing Act 2004 to improve insulation or heating measures such as providing new central heating.
-Registered Providers

-Responsible Section Health, Housing and Regeneration Version / Status Version 4 / Final Responsible Author Health and Housing Manager Date Agreed ТВС Date last amended 30.12.10 Agreed at ТВС Due for review ТВС Page 5 of 45

-Private Rented sector Tenants Having to comply with a Prohibition Order served under the Housing Act 2004 requiring the numbers of occupants in a property to be reduced or to restrict use of a room.
+Registered Providers Private Rented sector Tenants Having to comply with a Prohibition Order served under the Housing Act 2004 requiring the numbers of occupants in a property to be reduced or to restrict use of a room.
 It is an offence not to comply with a Prohibition Order.
-RegisteredProvidersorHousingAssociationTenants use of a room, it is an orientee not to comply with a rombition order.
-Managing Agents of rented properties or HMOs.
+Registered Providers or Housing Association Tenants

+Responsible Section Health, Housing and Regeneration Version / Status Version 3 / Consultation Responsible Author Health and Housing Manager Date Agreed ТВС Date last amended 30.12.10 Agreed at ТВС Due for review ТВС Page 7 of 39

 Prosecution for failure to comply with the Management of Houses in Multiple Occupation (England) Regulations 2006 because the Fire Alarm in the common parts of a property is not working and no action has been taken to repair it.
 Homeowners Notice served under the Building Act 1984 requiring defective drainage serving their property to be repaired.
-Owners of Empty Properties Notices served in respect of properties causing nuisance and in disrepair.